Frequently asked questions about influenza vaccination for health professionals

 Can the influenza vaccine be given to children aged from 6 months to less than 5 years at the same time as other immunisation program vaccines?

 Yes.
 All influenza vaccines can be administered at the same time as other childhood recommended vaccines.
+Giving several vaccines at the same time is safe.
+Most side effects are mild and resolve within a few days.

-There is a small increased risk of fever following administration of pneumococcal and influenza vaccines at the same time.
-Separating the doses by 3 days can be considered to reduce this risk.
 Further details about influenza vaccine co-administration can be found in the Australian Immunisation Handbook influenza chapter.

 Where can I find resources to support conversations with families about influenza vaccination?